- SRD Reference: The Long Game

 Storytelling is System Neutral

 This guide is primarily written for GM’s who are running a Fate (Core) Game, although this process could be easily adapted for any campaign system.
 The only real change is to substitute your gaming system’s crunchy parts where needed towards the very end of the process when encounters for your campaign are being assembled.
-The storytelling parts are universal to all systems because they are about the story and not about the rules.
+The storytelling parts are universal to all systems because they are about the story and not about the rules or their implementation.

 Many Different Ways